In Syrian shadow, Iraq's Maliki juggles Tehran, Washington

 Washington has allowed $2 billion in weapons sales to Iraq in 2012 alone, including a recently completed purchase of U.S.-made tanks.
 Baghdad will soon take delivery of more than 30 F-16 fighters that will be the backbone of its new air force.

-U.S. military officers engaged in training programs also still operate out of the U.S. embassy in Baghdad.
+U.S. military officers engaged in training programmes also still operate out of the U.S. embassy in Baghdad.

 With President Barack Obama campaigning for re-election, some in the United States have suggested pressing Iraq harder to distance itself from Iran.
 But U.S. diplomats are wary of exerting pressure that might have the opposite effect on Maliki.
 The State Department rejected a call for aid to Baghdad to be threatened if Iraq did not block Iranian flights to Syria.